zextras/tech-doc-user/source/common/carbonio/usage/contacts.rst

 list.
 You can create new contact by using the |new| button and selecting `New Contact`; they will be stored under the `Contacts` section of the Contacts component.
 You can also choose under which address book the new contact is stored.
-Additionally, :ref:`mail-tags` can be added to any contacts.
+Additionally, mail-tags can be added to any contacts.

 .. note:: Addresses of people to whom you send an e-mail are